An MBA CREF 2017 Panel Summary: Concentration, Construction and Competition: Banks and Their Evolving Market Role

 Avoiding Risk Concentration

 Regulators also discourage banks from having too many loans concentrated in a single asset class, or in one geographic market.
 One panelist noted that his bank had to pass on a good opportunity because it would have exceeded the bank’s threshold on hotel exposure; now the bank is looking to move some of its lesser-quality hotel loans off its balance sheet to make room for higher performing deals with more experienced borrowers.

 The exposure profile of borrowers is an issue as well.
-Recently, banks have had to turn down opportunities with developers that have too much in the pipeline, compared to the size of their stabilized portfolio.
+Recently, banks have had to turn down opportunities with developers that have too much development in the pipeline, compared to the size of their stabilized portfolio.
 And regulators tend to question loans where the interest-only period exceeds three years.

 “Regulators don’t prescribe what stabilization means.
 Each bank has to determine what it means, and be consistent across its portfolio,” Mago said.
 “If you look at the large banks and how they handle this, the lowest common denominator is return of capital.”
 Although some banks may prefer more clarity on the issue, that would require several different government agencies to “get on the same page.”

 The rules may present new challenges for banks and new hurdles for borrowers, but they are fulfilling their intended purpose of helping banks to look at risk objectively.
 One panelist observed that its borrowers are also more disciplined than ever before. in fact, the interests of banks and their real estate clients are better aligned than ever, as neither side wants to see loans go into default.
 Whatever direction the economy or the real estate market goes, lenders and borrowers are in a good position to meet the challenges together, without the type of disruption seen a decade ago.

 To learn more about Commercial Real Estate Capital: www.key.com/realestate